The Rabbit lure is one of the most versatile of all trout streamer flies

 You have probably realized by now that I am a big fan of the Rabbit Lure.
 If I had to choose just one lure to take with me when trout or salmon fishing in would have to be the Yellow Rabbit Lure or streamer fly.
 This is the most deadly lure I know.
 For daylight fishing for sea-run trout at river mouths, there is nothing better.

-I have also been successful harling rabbit lures on the Canterbury high country lakes.
+I have also been successful in harling rabbit lures on the Canterbury High Country Lakes.
 Red works well during the change of light period morning and evening.
 Again try a Yellow Rabbit for harling during the day and a red or black lure in the late evening and after dark.